michael7101/Titanic-Machine-Learning-kaggle-Competition/README.md

 submit.to_csv('submission.csv', index=False)
 ```

-Our submission to the competition resulted in a 77.5 percent accuracy.
-Not bad for our first attempt.
+Our submission to the competition resulted in a 77.5 percent accuracy on the survivours.
+Which I'm happy with for a first attempt.
 Any suggestions to improve our score are welcome.